-A small most dangerous insect related to the spider that has two front claws and a curved narrow segmented tail.
-The tail has the poisonous stinger at the end.
-The Scorpion has the elongated body that made up of small section and divided into two parts, the head, and the abdomen.
+A small most dangerous insect related to the spider has two front claws and a curved narrow segmented tail.
+The tail has a poisonous stinger at the end.
+The Scorpion has an elongated body that is made up of small sections and is divided into two parts, the head, and the abdomen.
 The body has also darkened granular ridges.
-Some fluorescent chemicals present in the cuticle which glow into blue-green color when exposing to the specific wavelength of light.
+Some fluorescent chemicals present in the cuticle glow into blue-green color when exposed to a specific wavelength of light.

 10. Sting and Venom of Scorpion

 The venom of this dangerous insect is deadly enough to kill a person.
-Mostly, it kills or paralyzes their prey so that it can be eaten.
-Venom is also us against the Predators for the protection.
+Mostly, it kills or paralyzes its prey so that it can be eaten.
+Venom is also us against the Predators for protection.
 It is estimated that nearly 1,000 people die every year from the bite of the scorpion.
-From all the known species only 25 have venom which is most dangerous for humans.
-The venom has different compounds each causing different effects on the body.
-The Fried Scorpion is the traditional dish in Shandong, China.
+Of all the known species only 25 have venom which is most dangerous for humans.
+Venom has different compounds each causing different effects on the body.
+The Fried Scorpion is a traditional dish in Shandong, China.

 11. Fire Ants

-The queen of the fire ant colony is larger in size.
+The queen of the fire ant colony is larger.
 It can produce 1,600 eggs per day.
 The colony has almost 250,000 workers and their lifespan is from 6 to 7 years.
 Males die after mating with the queen.

 12. The venom of Fire Ants